-1. DISCONNECT MACHINE FROM POWER!

-2. Remove the hex nut and ball handle from the power unit end of the longitudinal leadscrew (see Figure 57).
+- 1. DISCONNECT MACHINE FROM POWER! - 2.
+Remove the hex nut and ball handle from the power unit end of the longitudinal leadscrew (see Figure 53).

-Figure 57.
+Figure 53.
 Power feed ball handle removed.

-- 3. Unthread and remove the knurled retaining ring and graduated dial ring from the end of the leadscrew. - 4.
-Remove the brass bevel gear from the leadscrew, then remove the leadscrew alignment key (see Figure 58).
+3. Unthread and remove the knurled retaining ring and graduated dial ring from the end of the leadscrew.

+4. Remove the brass bevel gear from the leadscrew, then remove the leadscrew alignment key (see Figure 54).

-Figure 58.
+Figure 54.
 Power feed brass gear and leadscrew alignment key.

-5. Brush a light coat of lubricant on the teeth of the bevel gear and the smaller drive gear (see Figure 59).
+5. Brush a light coat of lubricant on the teeth of the bevel gear and the smaller drive gear (see Figure 55).

-Figure 59.
+Figure 55.
 Power feed brass gear and drive gear.

-- 6. Replace the leadscrew alignment key, then align the bevel gear keyway and the key as you slide the gear onto the leadscrew and mesh its teeth with the drive gear. - 7.
+- 6. Replace the leadscrew alignment key, then align the bevel gear keyway with the key as you slide the gear onto the leadscrew and mesh its teeth with the drive gear. - 7.
 Replace the graduated dial ring into position and secure it with the knurled retaining ring-do not overtighten. - 8.
-Slide the ball handle onto the leadscrew as you align its keyway with the leadscrew alignment key, then secure it with the hex nut removed in Step 2. - 9.
-Manually move the table with the power feed ball handle to check the gear movement and to distribute the grease on the gears.
+Slide the ball handle onto the leadscrew, align the keyway with the leadscrew alignment key, then secure it with the hex nut removed in Step 2. - 9.
+Move the table with the power feed ball handle to check the gear movement and to distribute the grease on the gears.
 If the movement is not smooth, repeat Steps 2-8 until it is.

-Cleaning Coolant Reservoir
+Coolant Reservoir